No new cases of COVID-19 reported by health unit

 There have been a total of 1,226 variants of concern and mutation cases reported by the health unit.
 They include the B.1.1.7 lineage first detected in the UK (789 cases), the B.1.617 lineage first detected in India (30), the P.1 lineage first detected in Brazil (87), and 320 cases of mutation.

-One outbreak continues at manufacturing/industrial No. 17, declared on June 23 involving three workers.
+An outbreak at manufacturing/industrial No. 17 involving three workers was declared over on Thursday.

 Online appointment booking with the Brant County Health Unit for first dose COVID-19 vaccine clinics is currently open to adults 18 years of age and older, and youth aged 12 to 17.